 We can become fearful of an online friend request, going out in case they turn up.
 Gangstalking is another genuine issues when dealing with certain narcissists.
 This is also on different levels depending on the narcissist you’re dealing with.

 It can become difficult to know who to trust, anyone you suspect, tell them a different story about yourself and see which one the narcissist finds out about.

-Stalking is against the law, however getting the evidence for law enforcement to do something is tricky, so save any message you get from the narcissist, from their friends and from their family, take photos when they come to your house or do a drive-by, and call the police every time, every time, each and every time, you can feel silly, you can question yourself, ( well I did.) even had a judge ask why I hadn’t, called the police more, and instructed me to do so as soon as I got home, in front of the narcissist.
+Stalking is against the law, however getting the evidence for law enforcement to do something is tricky, so save any message you get from the narcissist, from their friends and from their family, take photos when they come to your house or do a drive-by, and call the police every time, every time, each and every time, you can feel silly, you can question yourself, ( well I did.)
+I even had a judge ask why I hadn’t called the police more, and instructed me to do so as soon as I got home from court, this was done in front of the narcissist.
 So still call the police each and every time.
 You need to build up the evidence so they can take action required.

 Don’t worry about hurting their feelings if they are trying to guilt-trip you with pity plays, call authorities depending on what they are saying, so they are ok, yet step away, keep your boundaries high.

 Make sure they haven’t put tracking devices on your vehicle.